(This post contains affiliate links and links.)

 Did you know March 14 is Pi Day?
 Celebrate with some living math fun!
-If you can get your hands on Sir Cumference and the Dragon of Pi, it makes a great starting point to the celebration.
+If you can get your hands on Sir Cumference and the Dragon of Pi, it makes a great starting point to the celebration of teaching pi.

 A lesson idea: This lesson is a quick and easy way to demonstrate Circumference = 3.1416 x diameter.
 Taking several sized lids, I asked the kiddos to trace five different lids on a piece of plain legal-sized paper.
 Using a centimeter tape measure, I asked them to measure the circumference and diameter of each lid and jot that down on their papers beside the appropriate drawing.